Best practices for building flows

 Use streaming actions when possible

 Streaming actions take lists of results and automatically execute a helper flow for each item asynchronously.
-This process is optimized so the parent flow paginates through the data and creates the helper flows with low memory consumption.
+This process is optimized so that the parent flow paginates through the data and creates the helper flows with low memory consumption.

-Be mindful that non-streaming result set options lead to increased flow memory usage.
+Be mindful that non-streaming result set options lead to increased flow memory use.
 Cards that feature the option Stream Matching Records in the Result Set field support streaming actions.
 The Find Users, List Users with Search, and List Users Assigned to Applications action cards for the Okta connector return lists and support streaming.
 See Stream matching records with a helper flow.